 Summer Camps!

 Now in our 5th year, the SHLT summer camp program is back!
-Join us in 2025 with 3 week-long camps for grades 1-8.
+Join us in 2025 with week-long camps for grades 1-8.
 Based at Folsom School and the South Hero Recreation Park, we will also explore nearby parks, farms, and trails.
 Camps are geared towards cultivating children’s’ connection with the land, celebrating the beauty of nature, appreciating local food and farms, and building lifelong skills.
 Our camps are led by our experienced team of SHLT staff, plus our summer interns via the UVM Rubenstein School Perennial Internship Program.

 Registration:

-Scholarships:
+Payment and Scholarships:

-Due the end of the ARPA-funded GISU camp program, we are no longer able to offer camps free of charge.
+Due to the end of the ARPA-funded GISU camp program, we are no longer able to offer camps free of charge.
 However, SHLT is committed to offering high-quality summer programs that are open to anyone, regardless of a family’s income or finances.
 Starting this summer, we are offering a tiered system of payment.
 Families may choose the payment that feels best for them.
 No matter which payment you choose, it will not impact the experience of your child, nor your chances of getting into the camp.

 • Full-Price: $375 This is the average per-child full cost of running a camp, including materials, snacks, and time for SHLT staff and trained interns.